 24) NASCAR Technical Institute prepares graduates to work as entry-level automotive service technicians.
 Graduates who take NASCAR-specific electives also may have job opportunities in racing-related industries.
 Of those 2019 graduates who took electives, approximately 20% found racing-related opportunities.
 NASCAR Tech’s overall employment rate for 2019 was 84%.

-34) UTI’s CNC Machining Technology program prepares graduates for entry-level positions using the provided training, primarily as CNC machinists.
-Estimated annual salary is for Computer Numerically Controlled Tool Operators as published in the U.S. Bureau of Labor Statistics’ May 2020 Occupational Employment and Wages.
+34) UTI’s CNC Machining Technology Program prepares graduates for entry-level positions using the provided training, primarily as CNC machinists.
+Estimated annual salary shown above is for Computer Numerically Controlled Tool Operators as published in the U.S. Bureau of Labor Statistics’ May 2021 Occupational Employment and Wages.
 Entry-level salaries are lower for UTI graduates.
 UTI is an educational institution and cannot guarantee employment or salary.
 UTI graduates’ achievements may vary.
 Individual circumstances and wages depend on economic factors, personal credentials, work experience, industry certifications, the location of the employer, and their compensation programs.
 Some UTI graduates get jobs within their field of study in positions other than as a CNC technician, such as CNC operator, apprentice machinist, and machined parts inspector.
 Salary information for the Commonwealth of Massachusetts: The average annual entry-level salary for persons employed as Computer-Controlled Machine Tool Operators, Metal and Plastic (51-4011) in the Commonwealth of Massachusetts is $35,140 (Massachusetts Labor and Workforce Development, May 2020 data https://lmi.dua.eol.mass.gov/lmi/OccupationalEmploymentAndWageSpecificOccupations#).
-Salary information for North Carolina: The U.S. Department of Labor estimates the hourly median wage for skilled CNC machinists in North Carolina is $20.24 (Bureau of Labor Statistics, U.S. Department of Labor, May 2020 Occupational Employment and Wages, Computer Numerically Controlled Tool Operators).
+Salary information for North Carolina: The U.S. Department of Labor estimates the hourly median wage for skilled CNC machinists in North Carolina is $19.04 (Bureau of Labor Statistics, U.S. Department of Labor, May 2021 Occupational Employment and Wages, Computer Numerically Controlled Tool Operators).
 The Bureau of Labor Statistics does not publish entry-level salary data.
-However, the 25th and 10th percentiles of hourly earnings in North Carolina are $16.56 and $13.97, respectively.
+However, the 25th and 10th percentile of hourly earnings in North Carolina are $16.49 and $14.19, respectively.

 Universal Technical Institute of Illinois, Inc. is approved by the Division of Private Business and Vocational Schools of the Illinois Board of Higher Education.